sycamore-rs/sycamore/docs/posts/announcing-v0.8.0.md

 ### No more clones!

 The motivation for this change is mostly about ergonomics.
-Sycamore used to surfer from a problem of cloning signals and other variables into event handlers and closures.
+Sycamore used to suffer from a problem of cloning signals and other variables into event handlers and closures.
 This was because these closures needed to be `'static` since we didn't know how long they needed to live.